 But the above Tweet offered a bit of heartwarming news.
 San Francisco-area California Highway Patrol officers were summoned to the area to help the cause, and a baby deer was rescued by one of the CHP officers.
 Here’s more from CBS News:

-A California Highway Patrol officer was photographed holding the fawn he helped evacuate from the, which has been burning for days near Redding, in Northern California.
+A California Highway Patrol officer was photographed holding the fawn he helped evacuate from the deadly Carr Fire, which has been burning for days near Redding, in Northern California.
 In the photo, the fawn appears to thanking Sgt.
 Fawson with a “kiss.”
 The deer is sticking her tongue out and gently touching the officer’s cheek.
 Both CHP San Francisco and CHP Redding shared the sweet photo on social media, and it has provided a moment of good news during an otherwise dark time for Northern California.

 As it’s been yet another tragic fire season in California, so keep everyone affected by or fighting these fires in your thoughts.